 “February billings remain at a level indicating another positive year for semiconductor equipment spending," said Ajit Manocha, president and CEO of SEMI.
 “We expect 2018 to mark the third consecutive year of spending growth, which last occurred in the 1990s."

 The SEMI Billings report uses three-month moving averages of worldwide billings for North American-based semiconductor equipment manufacturers.
 Billings figures are in millions of U.S. dollars.

-SEMI will continue publish a monthly North American Billings report and issue the Worldwide Semiconductor Equipment Market Statistics (WWSEMS) report in collaboration with the Semiconductor Equipment Association of Japan (SEAJ).
+SEMI publishes a monthly North American Billings report and issues the Worldwide Semiconductor Equipment Market Statistics (WWSEMS) report in collaboration with the Semiconductor Equipment Association of Japan (SEAJ).
 The WWSEMS report currently reports billings by 24 equipment segments and by seven end market regions.
-Beginning with the January 2017 WWSEMS report, bookings information will only be available for the back-end equipment segments of the industry.
-In addition, SEMI also has a long history of tracking semiconductor industry fab investments in detail on a company-by-company and fab-by-fab basis in its World Fab Forecast and SEMI FabView databases.
+SEMI also has a long history of tracking semiconductor industry fab investments in detail on a company-by-company and fab-by-fab basis in its World Fab Forecast and SEMI FabView databases.
 These powerful tools provide access to spending forecasts, capacity ramp, technology transitions, and other information for over 1,000 fabs worldwide.
 For an overview of available SEMI market data, please visit www.semi.org/en/MarketInfo.

 The data contained in this release were compiled by David Powell, Inc., an independent financial services firm, without audit, from data submitted directly by the participants.
 SEMI and David Powell, Inc. assume no responsibility for the accuracy of the underlying data.